 There are two general types of construction loan.
 One construction loan has two applications and two closing dates, requiring a new credit check for each phase of the loan-the construction itself and the mortgage.

-There is an FHA One Time Close loan, but also a VA version of the program and a USDA option available for those in qualifying rural areas.
+There is an FHA One-Time Close loan, but also a VA OTC version of the program and a USDA OTC option available for those in qualifying rural areas.
 What do these loans have in common with each other?

-The FHA and VA One Time Close loan programs are quite similar.
-Both require builders on a “approved” list, both require the borrower to use escrow, and neither the VA or FHA construction loan programs allow the borrower to get cash back on the transaction in general except for refunds.
+The FHA and VA One-Time Close loan programs are quite similar.
+Both require builders on a “registration” list, both require the borrower to use escrow, and neither the VA or FHA construction loan programs allow the borrower to get cash back on the transaction in general except for refunds.

 There is no income cap for FHA loans, and you do not have to be financially disadvantaged to use the program.

 There may be income restrictions for this type of loan, and borrowers should know the income requirements will vary depending on zip code and other factors.
-USDA Construction loans, similar to FHA One Time Close loans, require a builder’s warranty.
+USDA OTC Construction loans, similar to FHA One-Time Close loans, require a builder’s warranty.